IntersectMBO/plutus/plutus-benchmark/marlowe/README.md

 Of the most common Marlowe transactions, input application transactions are the most relevant, as they are complex and can go over the execution limits at times.
 So there is a priority on examining those contracts.

-## Managing versions

-### Versioning of this package

-Note that the off-chain code is evolving.
-However the on-chain code is very stable and is compatible with GHC 8.10.7.
-For best benchmarking results, eventually we may have to update some of these files by hand if the on chain code is updated.
-(We don't want to depend on the Marlowe repository because this will have the problem of circular dependency.)

-### Script versions

-The production version of Marlowe currently uses (PlutusV2, vasilPV, plcVersion100 or 1.0.0).
-We should use the same combination in the benchmarking.

-For documentation on Plutus vs PLC vs protocol version, see [here](https://github.com/input-output-hk/plutus/blob/master/plutus-ledger-api/src/PlutusLedgerApi/Common/Versions.hs)
+## Benchmarking with `marlowe`

+To benchmark the Marlowe scripts, run `cabal bench marlowe`.
+The default time to run each benchmark is 5 seconds.
+One can change this with `-L` or `--timeout` when running it locally.

+The scripts are the results of applying the script's datum, redeemer and context, taken from files of type `M.Benchmark` from `/marlowe/scripts`, which is a data type in `marlow-internal`.
+This is not to be confused with `criterion`'s [`Benchmark`](https://hackage.haskell.org/package/criterion-measurement-0.2.1.0/docs/Criterion-Measurement-Types.html#t:Benchmark) type.

+`M.Benchmark` also contains the execution costs, measured using the Plutus version on August 18 2022 (commit 6ed578b592f46afc0e77f4d19e5955a6eb439ba4).
+This is used by the executable.

+There are two sets of scripts: semantics (in `/marlowe/scripts/semantics`) and role payout (in `/marlowe/scripts/rolepayout`).
+The benchmark prints the transaction IDs of each script.

 ## Running the benchmarks with executable `marlowe-validators`

-The application `marlowe-validators` works with scripts in the `plutus-benchmark/marlowe/exe/scripts/rolepayout` and `plutus-benchmark/marlowe/exe/scripts/semantics` directories.
+The application `marlowe-validators` works with scripts in the `plutus-benchmark/marlowe/scripts/rolepayout` and `plutus-benchmark/marlowe/scripts/semantics` directories.
 It serialises the two Marlowe validator scripts, computes their hashes, and runs all of the benchmarks, storing the results in a pair of tab-separated-value files.

-In `plutus-benchmark/marlowe/src/Language/Marlowe/Scripts.hs`, the plugin option to dump Plutus programs is turned on.
-Therefore, running the executable dumps the initial and simplified PIR program and the typed and untyped PLC program.
-You can find them in the `plutus/plutus-benchmark` directory.
-The dumped files are named with the module name followed by a brief description and ".flat".

 Running `cabal run marlowe-validators` outputs the following files: